-Kalehua officiates at wedding ceremonies throughout Oahu, using a combination of the English, Hawaiian and Japanese languages, as the couple wishes.
+Kalehua officiates Hawaiian, non-denominational services at wedding ceremonies throughout Oahu and outer islands too, using a combination of the English, Hawaiian and Japanese languages, as the couple wishes.
 As he welcomes, counsels and officiates over the weddings, he shares his unique perspectives with the bride and groom, and their families.

 Kalehua shares his message with the couples during their counseling sessions.
 He talks about 3 important words: aloha, truth and responsibility.

 The first word is Aloha.
-Aloha is broken down into two words, "Alo" and "Ha".
-"Alo" means "in the presence of" or "together" and "Ha" is "the breath of God" - when God breathes life into man.
+Aloha consists of two words, "Alo" and "Ha".
+"Alo" means "in the presence of" or "together" and "Ha" is "the breath of God or Life" - when life is given to man.
 When the ceremony ends, Kalehua says "Aloha no".
 "No" means "forever or always".
-"Aloha no" means "may the breath of God forever or always be with you".
+"Aloha no" means "may the breath of God or life always be with you".

 The second word is True or Truth.
 First you must be true to yourself, then only can you be true with each other.